JacksonAllan/CC/api_reference.md

 <dl><dd>

-Erases the element at index `i`, calling the element type's destructor if it exists.
+Erases the element at index `i`.
+No destructor is called for erased element, even if a destructor for the element type has been defined.
 Returns a pointer-iterator to the element after the erased element, or an end pointer-iterator if there is no subsequent element.
 </dd></dl>